-9. CONTINGENCIES
+8. CONTINGENCIES

-Tobacco-Related Litigation:
+Smoking-Related Litigation:

 Overview.
-Since 1954, Liggett and other United States cigarette manufacturers have been named as defendants in numerous direct and third-party actions predicated on the theory that cigarette manufacturers should be liable for damages alleged to have been caused by cigarette smoking or by exposure to secondary smoke from cigarettes.
+Since 1954, Liggett and other United States cigarette manufacturers have been named as defendants in numerous direct, thirdparty and purported class actions predicated on the theory that cigarette manufacturers should be liable for damages alleged to have been caused by cigarette smoking or by exposure to secondary smoke from cigarettes.
 New cases continue to be commenced against Liggett and other cigarette manufacturers.
 The cases generally fall into the following categories: (i) smoking and health cases alleging personal injury brought on behalf of individual plaintiffs ("Individual Actions"); (ii) smoking and health cases primarily alleging personal injury or seeking court-supervised programs for ongoing medical monitoring and purporting to be brought on behalf of a class of individual plaintiffs ("Class Actions"); (iii) health care cost recovery actions brought by various foreign and domestic governmental entities ("Governmental Actions"); and (iv) health care cost recovery actions brought by third-party payors including insurance companies, union health and welfare trust funds, asbestos manufacturers and others ("Third-Party Payor Actions").
 As new cases are commenced, the costs associated with defending these cases and the risks relating to the inherent unpredictability of litigation continue to increase.
 The future financial impact of the risks and expenses of litigation and the effects of the tobacco litigation settlements discussed below are not quantifiable at this time.
-For the quarter ended March 31, 2007, Liggett incurred legal fees and other litigation costs totaling approximately \$1,031 compared to \$1,373 for the quarter ended March 31, 2006.
+Liggett incurred legal expenses and other litigation costs totaling approximately \$1,648 and \$989 for the three months ended September 30, 2007 and 2006, respectively, and \$5,886 and \$3,452 for the nine months ended September 30, 2007 and 2006, respectively.

 Individual Actions.
-As of March 31, 2007, there were approximately 135 cases pending against Liggett (excluding approximately 950 individual cases pending in West Virginia state court as a consolidated action), and in most cases other tobacco companies, where one or more individual plaintiffs allege injury resulting from cigarette smoking, addiction to cigarette smoking or exposure to secondary smoke and seek compensatory and, in some cases, punitive damages.
-Of these, 73 were pending in Florida (55 of which are abated pending resolution of Engle), 17 in Missouri, 12 in New York, and 12 in Mississippi.
-The balance of the individual cases were pending in nine states and territories.
+As of September 30, 2007, there were approximately 250 cases pending against Liggett (excluding approximately 950 individual cases pending in West Virginia state court as a consolidated action), and in most cases other tobacco companies, where one or more individual plaintiffs allege injury resulting from cigarette smoking, addiction to cigarette smoking or exposure to secondary smoke and seek compensatory and, in some cases, punitive damages.
+Of these, 168 were pending in Florida (many of which name the Company as a defendant), 32 in Mississippi, 15 in Missouri, 11 in New York and 11 in Maryland.
+The balance of the individual cases was pending in seven states and territories.

-There are currently four individual cases pending where Liggett is the only tobacco company defendant.
+There are currently three individual cases pending where Liggett is the only tobacco company defendant.
 In April 2004, in Davis v.
 Liggett Group Inc., a Florida state court jury awarded compensatory damages of \$540 against Liggett.
 In addition, plaintiff's counsel was awarded legal fees of \$752.
-Liggett has appealed both the verdict and the award of legal fees.
+Liggett appealed both the verdict and the award of legal fees.
+In October 2007, the Fourth District Court of Appeal affirmed the compensatory award.
+Liggett filed a motion for rehearing and/or certification which is currently pending before the appellate court.
 In March 2005, in Ferlanti v.

 Liggett Group Inc., a Florida state court granted Liggett's motion for summary judgment.
 The plaintiff appealed and in June 2006, the appellate court reversed and remanded back to the trial court.
-The court has recently granted leave to plaintiff to add a claim for punitive damages.
-Discovery is pending.
-It is anticipated that the case will go to trial in 2007 or 2008.
-Trial has been scheduled in Missouri state court for May 2007 in Frost v.
-Liggett Group Inc. There is no activity in the other case where Liggett is the sole tobacco company defendant.
+The court granted leave to plaintiff to add a claim for punitive damages.
+Discovery is ongoing.
+The case is set for trial in January 2008.
+There is no activity in the other case where Liggett is the sole tobacco company defendant.